 Usage-based

 Revenue is recognised in line with what your customers actually consume.
 Use this method for metered products and credit packs — the amount you recognise each day reflects that day’s usage, not a flat allocation.
 When the invoice is issued, the full amount is parked in deferred revenue.
 Each day, Hyperline releases the share corresponding to that day’s consumption.
-Days with no usage recognise nothing; busy days recognise more.Recognition timing
+Days with no usage recognise nothing; busy days recognise more.This covers usage billed in advance — the customer prepays (or buys a credit pack) and the amount is deferred at issue.
+When usage is billed in arrears (invoiced at the end of the period for what was already consumed), revenue is accrued against a contract asset instead — see usage billed in arrears.

 Example 💡